-- The Reebok Fusium Run is a running shoe that’s made for those who want to have a versatile shoe that can handle speed training and daily use.
+- The Reebok Fusium Run is a budget-friendly running shoe that’s made for those who want to have a versatile shoe that can handle speed training and daily use.
 The façade has a sporty look, but it doesn’t have a bulky or heavy-seeming frame.
 A knitted textile serves as the upper unit, and it’s supported by printed and stitched-on overlays.

 - Foot-mapping technology is employed in the midsole unit, enabling it to cushion the landings properly and allow natural heel-to-toe transitions.
 A dense lateral heel section stabilizes the foot-strike and staves off supination.